EXCURSIONS

 Tschumper, Rolf; Hydrogeologist, Canton of Berne, Switzerland

-Full day; maximum 12 participants
+Full day; maximum 15 participants

+We will travel to Felsberg by RhB railway.
 On a short but challenging hike, we climb up to the hidden former gold mine in Calanda near Felsberg.
 With a local guide and geologist, we will explore the tunnel where the gold was found and mined.
 On the way back to the village, we will visit the spring for the municipal water supply and the Felsberg vineyards.
 At the final aperitif with the mayor of Felsberg, we will be able to taste the wine, which is also called “Goldene Sonne”, and learn interesting details directly from the winegrower.

 Mandatory Prerequisites: Good physical condition and mountain experience required